siutex/MetaDetectiveCloud/README.md

 ## 🔧 Troubleshooting

 Encountering issues?
 Don't worry.
-If you come across any problems or have questions, please don't hesitate to submit a ticket for assistance: [Submit an issue on GitHub](https://github.com/franckferman/MetaDetective/issues)
+If you come across any problems or have questions, please don't hesitate to submit a ticket: [Submit an issue on GitHub](https://github.com/franckferman/MetaDetective/issues)

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>